 Gareth Southgate has completed his formal interview to become England's next manager and could be appointed by the end of the month.

-Southgate, who has been in charge of the national side for the past four matches on an interim basis, met with a five-man panel to outline his vision of the future at St George’s Park yesterday, and no other candidates have been invited for interview at this stage.
+Southgate, who has been in charge of the national side for the past four matches on an interim basis, met with a five-man panel to outline his vision of the future at St George's Park on Monday, and Press Association Sport understands no other candidates have been invited for interview at this stage.

 The 46-year-old has already made a favourable impression on the decision-makers, taking seven points from nine in World Cup qualifying ties against Malta, Slovenia and Scotland before signing off last week with an entertaining 2-2 friendly draw against Spain.